What is the latest update in the AI safety market?

 In our AI safety market deck, you will find everything you need to understand the market

-We constantly update this blog post with the latest AI safety market updates from Q4 2025.
+We constantly update this blog post so you always have the latest picture of what is happening in the AI safety market.

 And if you want to better understand this new industry, you can download our pitch covering the AI safety market.